 To consider a neutral, white, or off-white piece of dinnerware is to explore the nuances of a Heath glaze — each has a range of unique qualities, like finish, clay body, and edge condition, that set it apart from other glazes and give it a one-of-a-kind character.
 Is the surface finish glossy, matte, or a combination of both?
 Is it made with brown clay or white clay?
 Is the rim wiped or glazed?
 Let’s explore three white glazes that are equally beautiful, but demonstrate these qualities in different ways: Linen*, Opaque White, and Sand.

-Linen: Semi-matte finish; white clay body; glazed edge, available in Coupe and Plaza Lines.
+Linen*: Semi-matte finish; white clay body; glazed edge, was available in Coupe Line but is no longer in production.
 Soft, smooth, and warm, Linen is applied to a white clay body, and therefore doesn’t show a lot of contrast between the glaze and the clay.